joshnuss/topaz/README.md

 ### Schedulers

-The VM contains multiple schedulers running in parallel (each one is a [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)).
-For example, a machine with 8 CPUs there would be 8 schedulers.
+The VM contains multiple schedulers running in parallel (each one is a [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)).
+For example, a machine with 8 CPUs would have 8 schedulers.

 ### Spawning an Actor